TimofonicJunkRoom/withLinux/README.md

 ```
 $ bytefreq -h
 Usage:
   ./bytefreq [options] [FILE]
 Description:
   Count the frequency of specified char.
   Only shows Total read size if no char specified.
   If no <FILE> is given, it would count from the stdin.
 Options:
   -h show this help message
   -V show version info
   -v verbose mode
   -p use parallel approach
   -d don't use percent output, use float instead
   -A specify all bytes to count
   -l specify lower to count
   -u specify upper to count
   -s specify symbol to count
   -c specify control character to count
   -a specify alphabets to count (= '-lu')
+  -S specify a byte (decimal)
   ...
   for more info see -v
 ```
 In fact, the parallel approach (OpenMP) seems to have lower performance than normal Serial one.
 So, likely that parallel computing doesn't help I/O intensive tasks much.